masahir0y/kbuild_skeleton/README.md

 This project includes a pretty simple application with Kbuild system.
 Some files needed for Kbuild features were copied from Linux Kernel.
-Copied files include the top-level `Makefile` and some programs and makefiles under `scripts/` directory.
+Copied files include the top-level `Makefile` and some helper programs and makefiles under `scripts/` directory.
 They were modified for simplisity because modules support are not necessary for general applications.